Feyisetan Fayose

 Feyisetan Fayose is a Nigerian philanthropist, human rights activist, and former first lady of Ekiti State as the wife of Ayo Fayose.

 Feyisetan Fayose was born 8 January 1964.

 She is also the grand patron of Ekiti state chapter of National Union of Female Journalists.

+She has also advocated against child marriage and have called on the government to ensure the protection of human rights, she has also advised young people to desist from pre-marital and unprotected sex as to prevent HIV/AIDS.